Tracy Bond

 It is suggested that the inspiration for Tracy Bond came from Ian Fleming's wartime romance with Muriel Wright, whom he met whilst skiing in Kitzbühel.
-Wright's sudden death from a bomb raid in her London flat in 1944 and Fleming's subsequent grief are reflected in Tracy's own unexpected death and its effect on Bond, evident in the succeeding novels and film adaptations.
+Wright's sudden death in her London flat in 1944 from a bombing raid during The Blitz and Fleming's subsequent grief are reflected in Tracy's own unexpected death and its effect on Bond, evident in the succeeding novels and film adaptations.

 Biography

-Born Teresa Draco in 1943 (1937 in the novel), she is the only child of Marc-Ange Draco, the head of the Unione Corse, a powerful Corsican crime syndicate – not quite as large as SPECTRE, but with substantially larger "legal" operations, including Draco Construction.
+Born Teresa Draco in 1943 (1937 in the novel), she is the only child of Marc-Ange Draco, the head of a powerful Unione Corse, or Corsican mafia crime family – not quite as large as SPECTRE, but with substantially larger "legal" operations, including Draco Construction.
 Teresa goes by "Tracy", because she feels "Teresa" does not suit her.
 As she introduced herself to Bond, she stated, "Teresa is a saint; I'm known as Tracy."

 Tracy's mother was an English governess who died in 1955; her father then sent her to a boarding school in Switzerland.
 Deprived of a stable home life, Tracy joined the "international fast set", committing "one scandal after another"; when Draco cut off her allowance, Tracy committed "a greater folly" out of spite.
-She married Italian Count Giulio di Vicenzo, who got hold of a large portion of her money before leaving her.
+She married into the Italian nobility, Count Giulio di Vicenzo, who got hold of a large portion of her money before leaving her.
 Draco paid him off for a divorce, but di Vicenzo died while driving a Maserati in the company of one of his mistresses.
 Tracy had his child, who later died of spinal meningitis.

 Desperate with grief for her child, Tracy attempts suicide by walking into the sea in Portugal, but is rescued by James Bond.

 When her father meets Bond, he pleads with Bond to continue to see her, claiming that their relationship has changed her for the better.
 Bond initially refuses, but he changes his mind when Marc-Ange offers his resources for anything Bond desires.
 Since the events of Thunderball and the demise of SPECTRE, Bond had been hunting for Ernst Stavro Blofeld, and at one point was willing to retire from MI6 because he felt the hunt was folly and that his services and abilities could be used better.
 Using Draco's resources, however, Bond is able to track Blofeld to Switzerland.
 In return, Bond continues to see Tracy and eventually falls in love with her.
 On their wedding day, Blofeld and his henchwoman Irma Bunt engage Bond and Tracy in a drive-by shooting and Tracy is killed.

 In the film, Tracy drives a red 1969 model Mercury Cougar XR-7 convertible.